chetanbg1/cbgwork1/README.md

 --

-string pool requires string to be immutable otherwise shared reference can be changes from anywhere security because string is shared on different are like file system, network coonection, database connection, passwords, having string immutable allows us to be secure and safe security --> strings in java can be used to access data sources like files, database or objects found across the network also stores password and username -which can not be modified once created
+string pool requires string to be immutable otherwise shared reference can be changes from anywhere security because string are used in file system, network coonection, database connection, passwords, having string immutable allows us to be secure and safe security --> strings in java can be used to access data sources like files, database or objects found across the network also stores password and username -which can not be modified once created

 Strign s1 = "abcd"; --> create a string in string constant pool